C2SP/C2SP/BLAKE3.md

 ## Appendix: Test Values

 We provide execution traces for simple examples of BLAKE3 hashing.
 More complex tests cases can be obtained from the reference source code.

 ### Single Chunk in hash Mode

 In this first example, BLAKE3 in hash mode processes the 4-byte message "IETF", padded with 60 zero bytes to form a 64-byte block.
-   Below we show the execution trace, including compression function input and output values, and showing intermediate values of the 7 compression function rounds.
+Below we show the execution trace, including compression function input and output values, and intermediate values of the 7 compression function rounds.
+Note that 4-byte words below are rendered without the "0x" prefix but still in big-endian order.
+In particular, the ASCII codes for "I" (0x49), "E" (0x45), "T" (0x54), and "F" (0x46) appear reversed in the message block `m`, and the compress output and final hash value are the same bytes with different endianness.

 ```
  == COMPRESS: CHUNK  1, BLOCK  0 ==